FDA-approved trial data · 12 months

 Where the numbers come from

-The projection uses average total-body-weight loss from two landmark Phase 3 trials.
-STEP 1 followed 1,961 adults on semaglutide 2.4mg weekly for 68 weeks — mean loss 14.9%.
-SURMOUNT-1 followed 2,539 adults on tirzepatide 15mg weekly for 72 weeks — mean loss 20.9% at the highest dose.
+Average total-body-weight loss from two landmark Phase 3 trials of FDA-approved products: STEP 1 followed 1,961 adults on semaglutide 2.4mg weekly for 68 weeks (mean loss 14.9%).
+SURMOUNT-1 followed 2,539 adults on tirzepatide 15mg weekly for 72 weeks (mean loss 20.9%).
 Both trials combined medication with modest lifestyle counseling.
-The lifestyle-only comparator arms lost about 3–5% in the same time.
+Lifestyle-only comparator arms lost about 3–5% in the same time.

 The shape of the curve